umanlp/tg2019task/call-for-participation.md

 Data
 ----

 The data used in this shared task comes from the WorldTree corpus (Jansen et al., 2018).
 The data includes TODO: discuss data organization.
+Include 1 example question, correct/incorrect answers, and explanation for the correct answer.

 Participating systems will be evaluated using TODO: discuss evaluation measure.

+The shared task data distribution includes a baseline that TODO: discuss how the baseline works.
+The performance of this baseline on the development partition is TODO: summarize the baseline performance.

 Terms and Conditions